 Jones said she found her creative volunteering niche after participating in Westminster’s Citizens Academy and recognizing a way to help out while also receiving some valuable training alongside public safety professionals.

-To find your niche and start volunteering with the City of Westminster, fill out the application online using the QR code, or swing by City Hall to fill out a paper application and meet our staff.
+To find your niche and start volunteering with the City of Westminster, fill out the application online available here, or swing by City Hall to fill out a paper application and meet our staff.
 Volunteers can select their own shifts and try out a variety of opportunities.

 “The fact that we're a smaller city makes it feel a little more personalized.
 We get to know volunteers a little bit more, like on a first name basis,” Heinz said.
 “We also reinvest in our volunteers.
 We provide training opportunities for them throughout the year.
 The reason we are where we are and the success of the program is because of all of those individuals that are part of the program and genuinely care about our community.”